Sign up to our Newsletter

 Ultimately, we recommend that you research the specific requirements and preferences of the schools you’re interested in and choose the test that best aligns with your strengths and goals.
 It's important to consider your individual strengths and weaknesses, as well as your long-term career aspirations when determining which test to take.

-Consulting with academic advisors or admissions professionals can provide valuable guidance in making this decision.
-Remember that the goal is to choose the test that allows you to present yourself in the best possible light to the schools you are applying to, enhancing your chances of admission and success in law school.
+Juris admissions experts can provide valuable guidance in making this decision.
+Remember that the goal is to choose the test that allows you to present yourself in the best possible light to the schools you are applying to, improving your chances of admission and success in law school.
 Best of luck!

 student and teacher